Wollemia

-Wollemia is a genus of coniferous trees in the family Araucariaceae.
-It was known only through fossil records until 1994, when the Australian species Wollemia nobilis was discovered in a temperate rainforest wilderness area of the Wollemi National Park in New South Wales.
+Wollemia is a genus of coniferous trees in the family Araucariaceae, endemic to Australia.
+It represents one of only three living genera in the family, alongside Araucaria and Agathis (being more closely related to the latter).
+The genus has only a single known species, Wollemia nobilis, commonly known as the Wollemi pine (though it is not a true pine) which was discovered in 1994 in a temperate rainforest wilderness area of the Wollemi National Park in New South Wales.
 It was growing in a remote series of narrow, steep-sided, sandstone gorges 150 km north-west of Sydney.
 The genus is named after the National Park.